64kramsystem/prefosdem-2020-presentation/WIP_fosdem_mysql_8_upgrade.md

 - `WRITE`:             section to write
 - `TODO`:               generic thing to do
 - `STUDY`:             subject to study
+- `EXPLAIN`:         subject to bring up
-- `INTERESTING`: subject to bring up
+- `OPTIONAL`:      subject to potentially bring up

 TODO: introduction